Blevs/after-party-authentication/README.md

 ## Description

 In the challenge for this Sprint, you will demonstrate proficiency by creating an application that has a registration page and let's you register a new user.
-Once a user is registered, you are returned a token that you can use in other calls to fetch data and render protected data to the DOM.
+Once a user is registered, you can fetch data and render it to the DOM.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+- [ ] What are the required parts of class components?

+- [ ] Name at least three lifecycle methods?

 - [ ] Why are forms used so often in web applications and software?

 - [ ] What advantages are there by using a forms library like Formik?

-- [ ] What is stateful logic?
+- [ ] Why do we write tests for our apps?

-- [ ] What is a custom hook, and what does it mean to compose hooks together?

-- [ ] Describe the process of retriving a token from a server and using that token in subsequent API calls.

 ## Project Set Up